spell-music/csound-expression/tutorial/chapters/appendix/QuickStart.markdown

 Catalog of the instruments
 ------------------------------

-We can find many pre-defined instruments in the package `csound-catalog`.
+We can find many predefined instruments in the package `csound-catalog`.
 Let's install it:

 ~~~haskell